Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 I know, that scheme can look very confusing, but actually, Paris transports are really easy to use.

-Here is a brief to understand the 5 kind of transports in Paris:
+Here is a brief to understand the 5 kinds of transports in Paris:

-- RER : far suburb trains connecting two suburbs and crossing Paris in the middle with many stops (lines A to E)
+- RER : far suburb trains connecting two suburbs and crossing Paris in the middle with many stops; names: A, B, C, D and E

-- suburb train : far suburb trains connecting the capital and the suburb which stop at a precise rail station in Paris (any other letter)
+- suburb train : far suburb trains connecting the capital and the suburb which stop at a precise rail station in Paris; names : any other letter

-- tramway : trolley, run in the streets but considering the congestion and mess which already exist in Paris, the tramways are used to circle the town and in close suburb (T1 to T8)
+- tramway : trolley, runs in the streets but considering the congestion and mess which already exist in Paris, the tramways are mostly used to circle the town and in close suburb; names : T1, T2...

 More information on the official website.

-And you should always validate your ticket: it's automatically the case in metro or RER because you pass a turnstile or automatic door before to get on, but it's not true for tramways where you validate inside only.
+You should always validate your ticket: it's automatically the case in metro or RER because you pass a turnstile or automatic door before to get on, but it's not true for tramways and buses where you validate inside only.
+So don't forget to do so!

 NB: Remember airports are in suburb!
 Don't try to leave Paris with a T+.

 Pass : If you prefer to use a pass than tickets, you have different options.
 You can get tickets and information by the RATP or the Tourist Office websites.
 But consider you will probably walk a lot in Paris because a lot of must-do are in the centre and it's so pleasant to roam around.
-So if you calculate well your plans, you would probably need a pass only for certain days and destinations of your trip (Versailles, Montmartre, airports...).
+So if you calculate well your plans, you would probably need a pass only for certain days and destinations of your trip, like Versailles, Montmartre, or airports.

 - pickpockets operate mainly in the transports, so keep your bag in front of you or between your legs

-- when you pass doors or turnstiles, don't hesitate too long after you validated your ticket: it happens every day that people wait and the doors finally close on their heads because the time is gone
+- when you pass doors or turnstiles, don't hesitate too long after you validated your ticket: it happens every day that people wait and the doors finally close on their heads because the time's gone

-- lines 1 and 14 are automatic, which means even hurried Parisians avoid to enter after the ring!
+- lines 1 and 14 are automatic metros, which means that even hurried Parisians avoid to enter after the ring!
 There is no driver in these lines, so no one will re-open the doors for you if your arm is partly stuck!
-It generally hurts you and creates a bug in the system which gonna stop the line for long minutes while everyone look at you with anger.
-Wait for the next one, it's only in few minutes!
+It generally hurts you and creates a bug in the system which gonna stop the line for long minutes while everyone looks at you with anger.
+Wait for the next one, it's only in few minutes.

-- if you entered the metro but not the rest of your family, exit at the next station and... don't move!
+- if you entered the metro but not the rest of your family, get off at the next station and... stand at the same spot!
 Normally, your family entered in the next metro at the same place exactly!
 They will be face to you in 3 minutes

 - Versailles palace is in suburb, but Versailles is a big city, with 3 rail stations.
 So have a look on your travel to not go to Versailles by the longest way